-A German Man Has Been Living At An Indian Airport For 2 Months With Nowhere To Go Due To Coronavirus
+A German Man Has Been Living At An Indian Airport For 2 Months With Nowhere To Go Due To Coronavirus Pandemic

 “He sleeps on the beds, benches, on the floors, wherever he feels like,” said an airport spokesperson.

 Further, the isolation does not appear to be having a particularly profound effect on him.
-Officials visit him from time to time, who say he is healthy physically and mentally.
+Officials visit him from time to time, and they say he is healthy both physically and mentally.
 Further, airport CCTV footage of him doesn’t appear to show any signs of him being in distress.

-So far, he’s attempted to catch a flight to Turkey, but the country is only allowing its own citizens into the country during the pandemic.
+So far, he’s attempted to catch a flight to Turkey, but the country is only allowing its own citizens to reenter during the pandemic.